veringsek/poverty/README.md

 A transaction type `balance` is provided in Poverty, which can mitigate this problem.

-A transaction of type `balance` indicate that a pool is at an exact balance at the given moment.
+A transaction of type `balance` indicates that a pool is at an exact balance at the given moment.
 For example, a `balance` which looks like below

 ```json
 {